| The Czech Bead Industry:

 people who started importing Czech glass beads back to their

+countries.
 During our special

 tours, Christa would bring her private collection to our hotel